tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 ## Config Tigergraph
 For small data on a small number of nodes, the default setting works.
-For 30TB benchmark on 40 nodes, the GPE request time can be larger than default timeout setting.
+For 30TB benchmark on 40 nodes, the GPE request time can be larger than the default timeout setting.
 ```sh
 gadmin config group timeout
 # Change FileLoader.Factory.DefaultQueryTimeoutSec: 16 -> 6000